 This one is the worst.
 Honest.
 The pile of tissues next to my laptop is pretty sizeable.
 All day I’ve been devoted to mission 101; get rid of cold before training week number two.
-I’ve drunk lots of coffee, water and orange juice and I’ve eaten and eaten and eaten.
+I’ve drunk lots of coffee, water and orange juice and I’ve eaten heaps.
+They say feed a cold, whoever they are.
 Here’s hoping I’ve done enough.

-I’m in the kitchen with my mum.
-Bacon’s in the frying pan, I’ve got a cup of tea in hand, I’m a happy bunny.
+I’m in the kitchen with my mum, bacon’s in the frying pan, I’ve got a cup of tea in hand and I’m a happy bunny.
 I’m wearing my roughest jeans and a hoodie and I’ve definitely got that Sunday feeling.

 Work last week was better than I ever could have imagined.
 I went back into the school on Monday a nervous wreck of a Bronwen, but when I left that afternoon I’d found my confidence again.
 Honestly, just like that.
 It was like something clicked and I finally got over the fact it was all new and it started to feel familiar.
 Nothing’s more comforting than familiarity.